 Limelight Realtime Streaming’s sub-second live video enables you to create interactive online experiences by integrating live data with video.
 Sports fans can now vote for the player of the match, wager on who will score the next goal, or choose which camera angle they would like to view, right from their computer or mobile device.
 Gamers can have an integrated chat channel with their video, online auctions can be streamed along with the ability for viewers to bid on items in realtime by hitting a button.
 Limelight Realtime Streaming opens up new business opportunities in sports, gaming, auctions, and more by making live viewing a more interactive social experience.

 Limelight’s private network ensures your viewers receive the best live experiences.
 Unlike most CDNs, Limelight’s high-capacity private fiber backbone bypasses the unreliable public internet when delivering content via peering agreements with ISPs around the world.
 With complete control over routing from the content source to the user’s ISP, the Limelight CDN eliminates many common bottlenecks in the content delivery process.

 Limelight Realtime Streaming includes the following capabilities:

 Limelight Realtime Streaming addresses viewers’ primary complaint with live online streaming by helping broadcasters and other organizations deliver truly realtime streaming experiences to viewers using standard web browsers.
-In addition, integrated realtime interactive data capabilities make live viewing an interactive social experience that increases viewer engagement and offers new opportunities for broadcasters to monetize their live streams.
+In addition, by integrating realtime interactive data with the live video, you can create interactive social experiences that increase viewer engagement and offer new opportunities for broadcasters to monetize their live streams.
 Limelight is committed to helping organizations deliver the best online experiences to their viewers and maximize the value of their online content.